Creating and Running a Slim Project in ServBay

 users

-1Important: You must complete database creation and migration steps before running the example code below.
+table.bashImportant: Be sure to complete the database creation and migration steps before running the database example code below.vendor/bin/phinx migrate

 Using the illuminate/database Component